 Well, if you’ve abandoned those goals, you aren’t alone.
 Change is challenging and what the research shows is that most of us will abandon our new year’s resolutions – if we even make them – by the second week in January.
 In fact, a study by the University of Scranton found that 66% of us do just that!

 A couple of weeks ago, my daughter competed at a taekwondo tournament.
-If you have ever been to a sporting event, spectators, noise, traffic flow, conversations, cameras, judges, competitors, six separate competition rings running simultaneously, bathroom lines, kids playing, competitors warming up, tournament organizers, announcements, sales booths, food stands, judges, tech glitches, pace of the competition, coaches and the actual competition, itself, ALL vie for your attention.
+The spectators, noise, traffic flow, conversations, cameras, judges, competitors, six separate competition rings running simultaneously, bathroom lines, kids playing, competitors warming up, tournament organizers, announcements, sales booths, food stands, judges, tech glitches, pace of the competition, coaches and the actual competition, itself, ALL vie for your attention.

 Isn’t it true that the squeaky wheel gets the grease?
 In other words, the loudest and the juiciest trigger grabs your attention!
 And sometimes, that loud voice isn’t the call to watch your child’s competition, but rather, another parent yelling about their child’s outcome.